-T EARLY IN JULY
+EARLY IN JULY

 John again left home, and as before was not troubled during his absence.
 He was to return on the last Sunday, the 29th of July, and now some of the friends and neighbors determined to ferret out and expose the whole business.
-So on Saturday Wm Helerty, Peter Homer, Wm.
-Nolan and Benj, Martin armed themselves and went to the house, before John was up, for, as we neglected to state, he was never in any way disturbed while asleep, they surrounded the house, first being careful that within their circuit no one was concealed.
-Scarcely had John arisen when the stones commenced falling almost in a shower upon the
+So on Bajurday Wm.
+Helerty, Peter Homer, Wm.
+Nolan and Benj.
+Martin armed themselves and went to the house, before John was up, for, as we neglected to state, he was never in any way disturbed while asleep, they surrounded the house, first being careful that within their circuit no one was concealed.
+Scarcely had John arisen when the stones commenced falling almost in a rapidly failing in health and strength.